aeyno/rofipaste/README.rst

-A tool to paste some useful things
+A tool to paste some useful things using rofi (rofi needs to be installed to use this package)

 * Free software: GNU General Public License v3
 * Documentation: https://rofipaste.readthedocs.io.

 Features
 --------

+- You can paste all the entries you have created

+- You can create new entries

+- You can create executable entries

 * TODO